Hogzilla

 Image of captured, dead Hogzilla with its hunter Chris Griffin.

 Hogzilla (a portmanteau of hog and Godzilla) was a notably large male hybrid of wild hog and domestic pig that was shot and killed by Chris Griffin in Alapaha, Georgia, United States, on June 17, 2004, on Ken Holyoak's fish farm and hunting reserve.
 It was alleged to be 12 ft long and weighed over 1000 lb.
 It was originally widely considered a hoax or urban legend.

+As the name implies, the hybrid animal was of a monstrous size, reported to be 12 feet long from snout to tail, calling to mind the legendary movie monster.

 The animal's remains were exhumed in early 2005 and studied by forensic scientists for an episode of Explorer for the National Geographic Channel.
 In March 2005, these scientists confirmed that Hogzilla actually weighed 800 lb and was between 6.9 ft and 8.6 ft long, diminishing the previous claim.
 DNA testing was performed, revealing that Hogzilla was a hybrid of wild boar and domestic pig (Hampshire breed).
 However, compared to most wild boars and domestics, Hogzilla was still an unusually large specimen.

 Hogzilla's tusks measured nearly 28 in and 19 in.